advanced-security/security-report-action/README.md

 The action comes with some predefined HTML templates using [Nunjucks](https://mozilla.github.io/nunjucks/templating.html), along with the ability to in the future provide your own templates to the renderer.

+This codebase started out as a fork of https://github.com/peter-murray/github-security-report-action and has since diverged, this is the repository where all new features will be delivered.

 ## Processing